Perugia Press Prize

 - Cover letter and bio may be added, but are not required.
 Publications acknowledgments may be included in “cover letter” box also, but should be excluded from the manuscript itself.

-- To be certain that manuscripts receive fair consideration, all manuscripts are submitted to the judging panel anonymously.
+- To be certain that manuscripts receive fair consideration, all manuscripts are submitted to the reading and judging panels anonymously.

-- All readers are trusted and respected by Perugia Press, and we are committed to inclusive representation within our judging panel.
+- All readers and judges are trusted and respected by Perugia Press, and we are committed to inclusive representation within our reading and judging panels.

 - We adhere to the CLMP Ethics Statement.
 See below.